Club Manager : Shaun Breheny

 As the years passed the fairways were refined and re-grassed, and permanent greens established.
 The tree plantings began.
 By 1974 thoughts turned to the construction of a new clubhouse.
 This was opened on 18 January 1975 on the current clubhouse site.

 In recent years the Club has undergone more changes.
 The clubhouse now has extensive decking; a great place to sit and take in the views and beauty of the area!
 The course has kept evolving too.
-To address drainage and water storage issues additional lakes have been built, the 4th green and 5th tee areas re-modelled, the 9th and 10th fairways rebuilt and extensive bunkers and mounds constructed.
+To address drainage and water storage issues additional lakes have been built, the 15th green and 14th tee areas re-modelled, the 18th and 1st fairways rebuilt and extensive bunkers and mounds constructed.
 The establishment of an extensive irrigation system has enhanced the changes made.
-The development of the eco-friendly Byron at Byron tourist resort adjacent to the golf club has proved beneficial in this process as the Club now stores and utilises their treated wastewater excess.

 As a testament to the challenge and attractions of the golf course Byron Bay has hosted the Australian PGA Seniors Championship since 2007.
 Byron Bay Golf Club with its challenging Par 5s, spectacular and testing Par 4s and tricky Par 3s has come a long way since 1957!